badlogic/marioslab-site/site/posts/rendering-like-its-1996/dont-be-square/index.bt.md

 )}}
 --markdown-begin

-We create a 320x200 pixels image and a timer.
+We create an image with 320x200 pixels and a timer.
 As a base-line, we measure how long it takes to clear the image `200000` times using `r96_clear()`.

 Then we measure how long it takes to do the same with `r96_clear_with_color()`.